alx00x/vfxpy/README.md

 ## Note

 Since the original spreadsheet is editable by pretty much anyone with an internet connection, I didn't feel comfortable pulling data directly from it.
-Additionally, it is not quite programmatically friendly, so a copy was necessary. **Hopefully this can change in the future!**
+Additionally, it is not quite programmatically friendly, so a copy was necessary.
+Hopefully this can change in the future!

+**At the moment, any change will most likely take up to 24 hours to appear on the website.**

 A system has been set up to notify me about any changes that occur in the original spreadsheet so I can update the data in the "safe copy" as soon as possible.